The Flock

 The paranoid registrant administrator of the Department of Public Safety Erroll Babbage is forced to an early retirement due to his abusive behavior against the sex offenders that he should monitor, and shall spend his last 18 days training his replacement Allison Lowry.
 When the 17-year-old Harriet Wells is considered missing in his area of work, Errol is convinced that her disappearance is related to one of his parole sex offenders.
 However, his superiors do not believe on his investigations and he convinces Allison to follow him in the sick underworld of pornography and perversions trying to find the missing girl.

-The film commercial failure against its moderate budget of $35.0M, earning $7.2M globally (-80% loss).
+The film commercial failure against its respectable budget of $35.0M, earning $7.2M globally (-80% loss).
 While initial box office returns were modest, the film has gained appreciation for its fresh perspective within the crime genre.

 Plot Structure